 Movie & Game Performance

 Unfortunately, when watching high definition video over the IOGEAR, the video did suffer from some major bit-rate degradation.
-The easiest way I can describe it is to say that it looked more like first generation up-converted DVD video (think first gen Oppo DVD up-converting devices) rather than “true” High Definition.
-This is not a deal breaker as the end result is still much nicer than trying to watch 480p on a 1080p screen, but the resulting picture does not even come close to having the level of details it should.
+The easiest way I can describe it is to say that it looked more like first-generation up-converted DVD video (think first gen Oppo DVD up-converting devices) rather than “true” High Definition.
+This is not a deal-breaker as the end result is still much nicer than trying to watch 480p on a 1080p screen, but the resulting picture does not even come close to having the level of details it should.
 In scenes where the background had lots of nuanced detail, a lot of those details were lost.
 Even people lacked the clarity that we all have come to expect from Blu-ray quality media.
 With that being said unless you are sitting right next to the screen you probably will notice a drastic difference in the detail levels unless you really look for it.
-This is for the simple fact that a 24" screen at a couple feet distance is just too darn small for most people to be able to pick out high definition detail!
-For this reason, I don’t consider this an instant deal breaker; rather it is an issue you have to make your own decision on based upon your own unique set of circumstance.
+This is for the simple fact that a 24″ screen at a couple of feet is just too darn small for most people to be able to pick out high-definition detail!
+For this reason, I don’t consider this an instant deal-breaker; rather it is an issue you have to make your own decision on based on your own unique set of circumstances.

-On the positive side, while movies were not quiet as fluid as it should have been, it was darn close in most instances.
-For the most part unless you were looking for dropped frames, you probably would not notice the difference a couple frames per second will make.
+On the positive side, while movies were not quite as fluid as they should have been, it was darn close in most instances.
+For the most part, unless you were looking for dropped frames, you probably would not notice the difference a couple of frames per second will make.
 With that being said, it was not 24fps and was usually in the 22 range.
-Another caveat which needs to be addressed is audio.
+Another caveat that needs to be addressed is audio.
 When you use the IOGEAR adapter, Windows will default to pushing the audio signal out over the HDMI cable.
 This is all well and fine if you want your audio to come from the monitor itself, but it is less than optimal if you have packed along better speakers to use.
 This goes double for monitors which do not come with speakers as Windows still thinks it has an audio device to push the audio out over!
-Luckily, this can easily be changed in your defaults; thus it too is not a deal breaker.
+Luckily, this can easily be changed in your defaults; thus it too is not a deal-breaker.

 When all is said and done I really think the new IOGEAR HD USB video adapter is a winner.
-It may not be great at complex tasks such as gaming and it may not be great for even movie watching; what it is however, is great for getting a second or third monitor connected to your computer.
-The intended niche of this device is road warriors and office type environment where it has to mainly handle Microsoft office related tasks such as Word and Powerpoint presentations; with the odd video thrown in.
-In this arena the IOGEAR is a winner.
+It may not be great at complex tasks such as gaming and it may not be great for even movie watching; what it is, however, is great for getting a second or third monitor connected to your computer.
+The intended niche of this device is road warriors and office-type environments where it has to mainly handle Microsoft office-related tasks such as Word and Powerpoint presentations; with the odd video thrown in.
+In this arena, the IOGEAR is a winner.